rlober/RoBO/_posts/0008-08-08-tutorials.md

 title: Tutorials
 ---

-The following tutorials will show you how to use the different Bayesian optimization methods that are implemented in RoBO.
+The following tutorials will help you to get familiar with RoBO.
+You can find the code for all the tutorials and additional examples in the ``examples`` folder.

 1.[Blackbox function optimization with RoBO](bo)